-Learn how Governors can effectively support their school leaders to excel in their role and achieve the best outcomes for their pupils.
+Learn how Governors can effectively support their School Leaders to excel and achieve the best outcomes for their schools.

 There are now growing numbers of Heads leaving the profession, fewer applicants for Headteacher roles and a significant proportion of headship vacancies are having to be advertised more than once.

 Given the extensive costs involved in Headteacher recruitment, it makes sense for Governing Bodies to ensure they are taking active steps to retain their Heads.

 To do this, Governors must ensure they provide proper support to their School Leaders.

 In order to do this effectively, we believe school Governing Bodies must understand 5 key things about supporting the needs of Headteachers.